Age Group - KS2

 How every religion is peaceful

-How social media can be used to brainwash young people
+How social media and lies can be used to brainwash young people/convince them to do something bad

 We all want a better world for our children and with this style of learning and engagement it can be achieved!
 Yes the school can use of this work towards Ofsted but fundamentally we want the next generation to have the tools in their future to be able to make a kinda world that does not have these issues that have thrived under us.